Swinject/Swinject/Documentation/DIContainer.md

 ## Registration with Arguments to DI Container

-Arguments can be passed from a caller of `resolve` method to a factory.
-The factory can take generic arguments.
-Here is an example.
+A factory closure to register a service can take arguments that are passed when the service is resolved.
+When you register the service, the arguments can be specified after the `Resolvable` parameter (in the following example, it is unused as `_`).

-    container.register(AnimalType.self) { _, arg1, arg2 in
+    container.register(AnimalType.self) { _, name in
-        Horse(name: arg1, running: arg2)
+        Horse(name: name)
     }
+    container.register(AnimalType.self) { _, name, running in
+        Horse(name: name, running: running)
+    }

-Then specify the arguments when you call `resolve` method.
+Then pass runtime arguments when you call `resolve` method.
+If you pass only 1 argument, use `resolve(_:argument:)`.

+    let animal1 = container.resolve(AnimalType.self, argument: "Spirit")!

+    print(animal1.name) // prints "Spirit"
+    print((animal1 as!
+Horse).running) // prints "false"

+If you pass 2 arguments or more, use `resolve(_:arguments:)` where the arguments are passed as a tuple.

-    let animal = container.resolve(AnimalType.self, arg1: "Lucky", arg2: true)!
+    let animal2 = container.resolve(AnimalType.self, arguments: ("Lucky", true))!

-    print(animal.name) // prints "Lucky"
+    print(animal2.name) // prints "Lucky"
-    print((animal as!
+    print((animal2 as!
 Horse).running) // prints "true"

 Where the `Horse` class is:

     class Horse: AnimalType {
         let name: String
         let running: Bool

+        convenience init(name: String) {
+            self.init(name: name, running: false)
+        }

         init(name: String, running: Bool) {
             self.name = name